 At least two weeks prior to the hearing the filer of the appeal and other interested parties must submit in writing their detailed appeal(s).
 At minimum, the appeal should include the sections of the tree ordinance that have been misinterpreted or misapplied in granting the preliminary approval.
 Within one week of the hearing, all rebuttal arguments and evidence must be submitted in writing.
 New evidence that emerges during the week prior to the hearing may be submitted at the hearing if it could not have been obtained earlier.

-Often, the property owner will contact the appellant directly to discuss the appellants’ concerns.
-We encourage you to listen to what the property owner has to say but to keep moving forward with the appeal if any aspect of the ordinance is being violated by the preliminary posting.
-You should not drop an appeal because a property owner attempts to persuade you to overlook the violation in order to be a “good neighbor”.
+Often, the property owner or developer will contact the appellant directly to discuss the appellant's concerns.
+We encourage you to listen to what the property owner/developer has to say but to keep moving forward with the appeal if any aspect of the ordinance is being violated by the preliminary posting.
+You should not drop an appeal because a property owner/developer attempts to persuade you to overlook the violation in order to be a “good neighbor”.
 We have seen many tactics used to persuade an appellant to drop an appeal, the most common one being to tell the appellant that this is not an investment home, but one the builder plans to move into.
-Although rare, any threats or acts of intimidation by the property owner towards you or any other appellant should be immediately reported to the City Arborist (and the City Police if the threats include trespassing, bodily harm, or destruction of property).
-Again, you should focus on upholding the Tree Protection Ordinance and not trying to appease the property owner whose primary concern is that your appeal is delaying development on the site.
+Although rare, there have also been reports of threats towards the appellant.
+Any threats involving trespassing, bodily harm, or destruction of property should be immediately reported to the City Arborist and the City Police.
+Again, you should focus on upholding the Tree Protection Ordinance and not trying to appease the property owner whose primary concern is that your appeal is delaying their project.

 If you file an appeal but are unable to provide any facts that could be brought forth at a hearing that could sustain such an appeal, then the appeal can be declared frivolous by a vote of the Tree Conservation Commission in advance of the hearing.
-Often the property owner will claim that an appeal is frivolous in hopes that the commission dismisses it in advance of the hearing.
-The commission will hear your case if you are able to demonstrate how the Tree Protection Ordinance has been misinterpreted or misapplied.
+Often the property owner/developer will claim that an appeal is frivolous in hopes that the Commission dismisses it in advance of the hearing.
+However, the Commission will always hear your case if you are able to cite how the Tree Protection Ordinance has been misinterpreted or misapplied.